NEFM-TUDresden/MCRpy/README.md

 Drei Beispiele aus Paper und ein paar mehr

 Characterize a microstructure to get the descriptors: characterize.py
-- MS needs to be a numpy array stored with npy.save() as a npy array
+- MS needs to be a numpy array stored with np.save() as a npy array
 - Descriptors can be given as list
 - For MGCorrelations, the limit_to parameters trade off accuracy vs compute